wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "listGroupUserPicker"
-    This operation retrieves a list of users and groups matching query with highlighting.
+    This operation retrieves a list of users and groups matching a query.
     <table>
         <tr>
             <th>Parameter Name</th>